mrcochobins04/mrcochobins04/README.md

 ## Hi there 👋

-- wait for the content lol
+- wait for the content lol 
+- Learning things like:
+ -   System Administration
+ -   Cloud
+ - 󰀂  Networking
-- Learning things like System Administration, Cloud, DevOps and tools: Terraform.
+ -  DevOps and tools: 󱁢 Terraform
-- mrcochobins05@proton.me
+- 󰇮  mrcochobins05@proton.me